-2.14 Arming Switch
+2.13 Arming Switch

 The arming switch is a red, lighted switch that is a "MASTER" arming switch for your nitrous system.
-Without it, your nitrous system would be "on" all of the time and capable of coming on anytime you go to wide-open throttle conditions.
-The switch when in the "armed" position is well lit, therefore it should be placed in an obvious position, well within the line of sight and easy reach of the driver.
+Without it, your nitrous system would be "on" all of the time and capable of engaging anytime you go to wide-open throttle conditions with your vehicle.
+The switch, when in the "armed" position, is well-lit.
+Therefore, it should be placed in an obvious position well within the line of sight and easy reach of the driver.